 Carlisle Bus Group (Lee Paul Wardle)

-This bus was new in May 1988 and was the 3rd bus that Stagecoach bought for Carlisle and one of the first in the country.
-Back then it was known as 1005 and was new in Stagecoach Stripes
+This bus was new in September 1988 to Stagecoach Cumberland.
+It was the third bus that Stagecoach bought for Carlisle and one of the first of its type in the country.